 - Our online MSW students also save—their tuition is 30 percent lower.

-- Take advantage of the graduate program’s flexible options: full or part time, online or on campus in Garden City, Manhattan, Hauppauge or the Hudson Valley.
+- Take advantage of the graduate program’s flexible options: full or part-time, online or on campus in Garden City, Brooklyn, Hauppauge or the Hudson Valley.
 This allows you to balance work and family while earning the degree you need.

 - Join a dynamic community of scholars and become a voice for change, advocating for social justice and improving the lives of the people you serve.